EWU logo

 Summer: EWU McNair Summer Research Internship

-Fall: The Graduate School application course
+Fall: Graduate School Application

-• Suggest quality PhD programs to apply for and any connections you might have at other institutions.
+• Suggest quality PhD programs to apply for and offer any connections you might have at other institutions.
 Ask the student for a list of PhD and MA/MS programs they are selecting and review the caliber of programs.

-• Review the students’ Statement of Academic Purpose and other writing samples to help develop academic writing skills.
+• Review the student’s Statement of Academic Purpose and other writing samples to help develop academic writing skills.

 • Check in with the student often.
 Make sure that you celebrate and congratulate the student as they complete benchmarks in the graduate school application process.